 By definition of error terms, see Definition~\ref{def_controllability}, we have proven the following: for any $\theta,\gamma>0$, there is $C(\theta,\gamma)>0$ such that, for any density $f$ for $\nu^N_g$ and $N$ larger than some $N(\gamma)$:

 The expectation in the first line of~\eqref{eq_Fluct_sous_f_nu_N_g_final} is not an error term, but it will cancel out with the boundary term obtained in~\eqref{eq_final_adjoint_boundary}.
-This cancellation will be proven in Section~\ref{sec_conclusion_L_star}, where all contributions to $L^*_h{\bf 1}$ will be summed.
+This cancellation will appear in Section~\ref{sec_conclusion_L_star}, where all contributions to $L^*_h{\bf 1}$ are summed.